StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/intro.md

 [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) is intended to allow experimenting with this learning process using [Stan](https://github.com/StanJulia) and Julia.

-In v1.x of StatisticalRethinking.jl, ulam() has been replaced by StanSample.jl.
-This means that much earlier on than in the book StatisticalRethinking.jl introduces the reader to the Stan language.
+In v1.x of StatisticalRethinking.jl, R's ulam() has been replaced by StanSample.jl.
+This means that much earlier on than in the book, StatisticalRethinking.jl introduces the reader to the Stan language.

-In the subdirectory `scripts/03/intro-stan` the Stan Language is introduced.
+To help out with this, in the subdirectory `scripts/03/intro-stan` the Stan language is introduced and the execution of Stan language programs illustrated.
 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).

 The R function quap() in StatisticalRethinking.jl uses the MAP density of the Stan samples as the mean of the Normal distribution.
 An example can be found in `scripts/03/intro-stan/intro-part-4.jl`.